Chart Color Schemes

 Keilor Downs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Keilor Downs' dwelling structures, as per the latest Census, consisted of 87.3% houses and 12.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 81.3% houses and 18.7% other dwellings.
-Home ownership in Keilor Downs stood at 47.5%, with mortgaged dwellings at 33.7% and rented ones at 18.8%.
+Keilor Downs' dwelling structure, as per the latest Census, consisted of 87.3% houses and 12.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 81.3% houses and 18.7% other dwellings.
+Home ownership in Keilor Downs was at 47.5%, with mortgaged dwellings at 33.7% and rented ones at 18.8%.
 The median monthly mortgage repayment was $1,733, higher than Melbourne metro's average of $1,700.
 The median weekly rent in Keilor Downs was $360, compared to Melbourne metro's $346.
 Nationally, Keilor Downs' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing